Executive Director, Education and Visitors

 Carol has worked for many years within the cultural learning sector.
 Her work can be exemplified by the delivery of high quality education programmes that offer sustainable cultural activity and experiences to all those involved.
 For example, Carol provided the lead role for the Liverpool City Region 'Find Your Talent' national programme (a three year DCMS/DCFS national programme created to test how children and young people can access up to five hours of cultural engagement per week)

-More recently, Carol has led the development of the acclaimed House of Memories project; devised to connect the health and social care sector (caring for people living with dementia) with National Museum Liverpool's fantastic collections.
+More recently, Carol has led the development of the multi-award-winning House of Memories project; making a difference to people living with dementia, their carers, families and communities.
+The project was devised to connect the health and social care sector with National Museum Liverpool's fantastic collections.
+In January 2015, Carol was awarded an MBE for her work on this.

 Prior to joining NML, Carol was Education Director for the Liverpool Capital of Culture bid team.
 She performed a key role within the bidding process, contributing to the writing of the bid documents, hosting and presenting to the judging panel and most importantly, was responsible for engaging lifelong learners of every age and ability, in the belief that Liverpool would be European Capital of Culture in 2008.